dsohk/susecap-tf-eks/README.md

 ## Destroy EKS cluster on your AWS

-* Run `terraform destroy` to clean up resources provisioned by TF on your AWS account.
+* Run `terraform destroy` to clean up resources provisioned by terraform on your AWS account.